teracow/googliser/README.md

 - The temporary build directory is `/dev/shm/googliser.PID.UNIQ` where PID is shown in the title of the script when it runs and UNIQ will be any 3 random alpha-numeric characters.

 - This script will need to be updated from time-to-time as Google periodically change their search results page-code.
-The last functional check of this script by me was on 2016-06-28.
+The last functional check of this script by me was on 2016-06-29.
 The latest copy can be found **[here](https://github.com/teracow/googliser)**.

 ---
 ###**Development Environment:**

 - [openSUSE](https://www.opensuse.org/) - *v13.2 64b*
 - GNU BASH - *v4.2.53*
+- GNU sed - *v4.2.2*
+- GNU grep - *v2.20*
 - GNU Wget - *v1.16*
 - [ImageMagick](http://www.imagemagick.org) - *v6.8.9-8 Q16 x86_64 2016-05-31*
 - Kate - *v3.14.9*